statphysandml/MCMCSimulationLib/README.md

 - Write all important code in the include/ and the src/ directory of your project.
 - Generate a new simulation with the build_simulation.sh file.
 - Adapt the main.cpp file in your simulation for an execution of a MCMC simulation.
 - Transfer the code to your cluster and rerun build_simulation.sh.
 Enter the name of your simulation.
-The bash script recognizes that the simulation already exists and just adapts the CMakeLists.txt file accordingy to the settings in your project_config.sh file.
+The bash script recognizes that the simulation already exists and just adapts the CMakeLists.txt file according to the settings in your project_config.sh file.
 - Execute the code with the mcmc::exeuction::execute<>() function to submit the simulation to the cluster.

+Both, the build_project.sh and the build_simulation.sh bash script recognize if a project or a simulation has been built before.
+If these scripts are executed with the same input, only the CMakeLists.txt file is adapted according to the settings in the project_config.sh file and with respect to the executables of the local libraries (which can be found in the external_submodules/ directory).

 Usage
 -----